divyansh7877/RAG-LLM-TC2/Readme.md

 ## 1. Objective

 This project provides a secure, concurrent, multi-user, and private Retrieval-Augmented Generation (RAG) system.
-It allows multiple users to simultaneously upload their own private PDF documents and query them using a local Large Language Model (LLM).
+It allows multiple users to simultaneously upload their own private documents in multiple formats (PDF, DOCX, PPTX, XLSX, HTML, MD, CSV) and query them using a local Large Language Model (LLM).
 The system has been transformed from a single-threaded application into a robust, production-ready system that can handle concurrent operations safely and efficiently.

 The key goals are:
 - **Data Privacy:** Ensure users can only query their own documents or documents from groups they belong to, with complete isolation between users.